TetianaChykalova/travel-company-landing/README.md

 An additional library was used to create the slider: https://swiperjs.com/

-The result has base optimisation (in the swiper.js file)
+The result has base optimisation (in the swiper.js file).
+When you click on a user's name or photo, you will open a pop-up with additional features.

 ## Difficalty

 The most difficult part of this project was working with the swiper.
 Also, the work was long due to the png file, usually, I have a design in Figma or Photoshop.

 ## Problems